armandjbeaudoin/quince/README.md

 ## Procedure

-* Generate files with coordinates and orientation matrices ** files for the single measurement (#20) of the Ti7Al creep are available in data subdirectory ** _would be nice to have a means of doing this without a hexrd installation_
+* Generate files with coordinates and orientation matrices
+  * files for the single measurement (#20) of the Ti7Al creep are available in data subdirectory
+  * _would be nice to have a means of doing this without a hexrd installation_
 * Generate the mesh using neper
-  * tesselation
+  * tesselation (using center of mass positions in data/coords_0020.dat)

         neper -T -n 716 -morphooptiini "coo:file(data/coords_0020.dat)" -dim 3 -domain "cube(1.0,1.0,1.0):translate(-0.5,-0.5,-0.5)" -morpho voronoi -ori uniform -oricrysym hexagonal -regularization 1  -format tess -o mesh/creep_0020.tes
   * mesh